QuantEcon/lecture-source-py/source/rst/parallelization.rst

 * the efficiency of Numba's highly specialized JIT compiled function and

-* the speed gains from parallelization obtained by NumPy's implict multithreading?
+* the speed gains from parallelization obtained by NumPy's implicit multithreading?

 It turns out that we can, by adding some type information plus ``target='parallel'``.